collective/mr.migrator/README.rst

 - Finish autoform so works in all cases
 - combine argsparse and autoform code
-- allow commandline to work with registered pipelines via "package:name" syntax.
 - do progress dialog
-- read in .cfg files so order of options is preserved so UI looks better
 - hook point for packages to register form along with pipeline
 - allow way of running zcml for blueprint packages in commandline
 - when no pipelines found: display help on where to find them and how to install them